ollyburren/CHIGP/README.md

 ## Interpreting the results

-Here is a results table (split over two tables for readability) of the top results by all_gene_score
+Here is a results table (split over two tables with headings truncated for readability) of the top results by 'all' gene score

 |disease         |ensg            |name    |biotype        |strand | baitChr|
 |:---------------|:---------------|:-------|:--------------|:------|-------:|